Whitco Security Screen Door Lock Handle…

 Do I really need a hardware key if I already use an authenticator app?

-If your accounts hold money, contain identity documents, or are the recovery method for other accounts (your email particularly) — yes.
+If your accounts hold money, contain identity documents, or are the recovery method for other accounts (your email particularly), yes.
 Authenticator apps stop bulk credential stuffing but they don't stop a real-time phishing page that asks for the code as you type it.
 A hardware key does.
 For low-stakes accounts, an app is fine.

-Will a YubiKey work with an iPhone?
+Will these security keys work with an iPhone?

 What happens if I lose my hardware security key?

 If you registered a backup key (you should have), you log in with the backup, remove the lost key from your accounts, and order a replacement.
-If you didn't register a backup, the recovery process depends on the site — most allow recovery via a verified email or recovery codes, but it's slow and stressful.
+If you didn't register a backup, the recovery process depends on the site: most allow recovery via a verified email or recovery codes, but it's slow and stressful.
 A backup key turns a crisis into a five-minute task.

 Is a hardware key better than a passkey on my phone?

 A hardware key is independent of the phone.
 If the phone is lost, stolen, factory-reset, or its biometric is bypassed, the hardware key is unaffected.
-Phone-based passkeys are convenient and a real upgrade over passwords, but a hardware key is the higher-security tier — and the two work together (you can register both on the same account).
+Phone-based passkeys are convenient and a real upgrade over passwords, but a hardware key is the higher-security tier, and the two work together (you can register both on the same account).

 Do Australian banks support hardware security keys?